DJaderberg/crrw/README.md

-random-walk
+crrw
 ===========

 Shortest path finder using current reinforced random walks

 ## Installation ##

-Currently, the only option to install random-walk is to build from source, which can be done by following the steps listed here.
+Currently, the only option to install crrw is to build from source, which can be done by following the steps listed here.

 1. Install a C++ compiler with support for C++11 and OpenMP, such as [GCC](https://gcc.gnu.org).
-2. Download the source files for random-walk.
+2. Download the source files for crrw.
 3. Navigate to the newly created folder containing the source files.
-4. Run the command ```make random-walk```.
+4. Run the command ```make crrw```.

 To be able to partition graphs, which is not strictly necessary, install [METIS](http://glaros.dtc.umn.edu/gkhome/views/metis).
 In particular, the